-As far as we know, no one has previously claimed that head faithfulness affects the phonology of English.
+As far as we know, no one has previously claimed that phonological privilege for heads affects the phonology of English.
 If anything, there is some indication from compounds that heads are not privileged when it comes to determining the position of the main stress.
-It is well-known that English endocentric compounds are right-headed, but that the most prominent stress in a compound falls on the non-head (the Compound Stress Rule, Chomsky and Halle, 1968).
-More recent work by Plag (2006; Plag et. al. 2008) argues based on evidence from corpus data that the Compound Stress Rule does not hold for as many as half of NN compounds in English, but that the right-word stress cannot be successfully predicted from the semantic relationship between the head and non-head, argument structure, or analogy.
+It is well known that English endocentric compounds are right-headed, but that the most prominent stress in a compound typically falls on the nonhead (the Compound Stress Rule, Chomsky & Halle 1968).1

-In short, based on the evidence from compounds, there are no visible prosodic effects of head faithfulness in English.
-We are also not aware of any segmental head-faithfulness effects in English.
-Our blend experiments test for effects of a head-faithfulness constraint against segmental deletion, MaxSeg-Head, and a head-faithfulness constraint against the removal of main word stress, MaxStress-Head.
-If we observe special faithfulness to heads in lexical blends, it is reasonable to assume that they were not learned from the lexicon.
+Thus, based on the evidence from compounds, there are no visible prosodic effects of head privilege in English.
+We are also not aware of any segmental privilege effects for heads in English.
+Our blend experiments test for effects of a head-faithfulness constraint against segmental deletion, MAX(Head), and a head-faithfulness constraint against the removal of main word stress, MAXSTRESS(Head).
+Thus, if we observe special faithfulness to heads in lexical blends, it is reasonable to assume that it was not learned from the lexicon or the ambient nonblend phonology of English.

-3.2 Noun Faithfulness

-A second category of positional faithfulness which can be tested in novel blend formation is noun faithfulness (Author 2001).
-The phonological behavior of nouns and verbs can differ (see, for example, Cohen [1939] 1964; Postal 1968; Kenstowicz & Kisseberth 1977; Myers 2000; Bobalijk 2008).
-Some noun/verb differences simply involve different default patterns for nouns and verbs (Chomsky & Halle 1968; Lynch 1978; Wolff 1983; Kelly 1992), and therefore do not bear on the question of positional faithfulness.
-However, when one category shows stronger faithfulness effects than the other, it is cross-linguistically more likely to be nouns than verbs (Author 2011).
+3.2.
+Positional privilege For Nouns.
+A second category of phonological positional privilege that can be probed in novel blend formation is positional privilege for Nouns (Smith 2001).
+The phonological behavior of nouns and verbs may differ (see, for example, Cohen 1939/1964; Postal 1968; Kenstowicz & Kisseberth 1977; Myers 2000; Bobalijk 2008).
+Some noun/verb differences simply involve different default patterns for nouns and verbs (Chomsky & Halle 1968; Lynch 1978; Wolff 1983; Kelly 1992), and therefore do not bear on the question of positional privilege.
+However, when one of these two categories shows stronger effects of phonological privilege, it is cross-linguistically more likely to be nouns than verbs (Smith 2011).

-In our experiments, we test for evidence of adult English speakers' access to a noun-faithfulness constraint against segmental deletion and a noun-faithfulness constraint against the removal of main word stress, MaxSeg-Noun and MaxStress-Noun respectively.
+In our experiments, we test for evidence of adult English speakers' access to a noun-faithfulness constraint against segmental deletion and a noun-faithfulness constraint against the removal of main word stress, MAXSEG-Noun and MAXSTRESS-Noun respectively.
 We argue that both of these constraints show true emergent effects in English blends, because high rankings for them cannot have been learned from the non-blend phonology of English.

-First, English speakers could not have learned a ranking involving MaxSeg-Noun from exposure to English phonology.
+First, English speakers could not have learned a ranking involving MAXSEG-Noun from exposure to English phonology.
 While it is true that nouns are on average longer than verbs (by syllable count) in English (Cassidy & Kelly 1991), there are no active alternations involving segment deletion that treat nouns and verbs differently.
 Furthermore, there is no mandatory maximum size for either nouns or verbs.
-Thus, no evidence is encountered during the acquisition of English for any crucial ranking involving the constraint MaxSeg-Noun.
+Thus, no evidence is encountered during the acquisition of English for any crucial ranking involving the constraint MAXSEG-Noun.

-Second, English speakers could not have learned a high ranking for MaxStress-Noun on the basis of the non-blend phonology.
-Nouns and verbs do have different default stress patterns in English (Chomsky & Halle 1968; Ross 1973), but as both of these patterns involve defaults, this is not a matter of faithfulness.
-If anything, noun stress behavior is more predictable (less indicative of faithfulness to underlying contrasts) than verb stress behavior.
-Kelly & Bock (1988: 391), reporting stress data from Francis & Kučera (1982), show that English disyllables used only as nouns have an extremely strong preference for initial stress, with 94% of the 3002 nouns in the Francis & Kučera data showing this pattern.
+Second, English speakers could not have learned a high ranking for MAXSTRESS-Noun on the basis of the non-blend phonology.
+Nouns and verbs do have different default stress patterns in English (Chomsky & Halle 1968; Ross 1973), but as both of these patterns involve defaults, this is not a matter of noun privilege.
+If anything, noun stress behavior is MORE predictable (LESS indicative of privileged preservation of underlying contrasts) than verb stress behavior.
+Kelly and Bock (1988:391), reporting stress data from Francis and Kučera (1982), show that English disyllables used only as nouns have an extremely strong preference for initial stress, with 94% of the 3002 nouns in Francis and Kučera's data showing this pattern.
 On the other hand, disyllables used only as verbs have a much less-strongly skewed preference: of 1021 verbs, final stress occurred only 69% of the time, with 31% of the verbs actually showing initial stress.